doulos819/uncloak-cesg/exercises/week-1/answers.md

 - Q3.
 Consider a group of 30 people who wish to establish pair-wise secure communications using symmetric-key cryptography.
 How many keys need to be exchanged in total.
     - 435 keys would need to be exchanged.($N(N-1)/2$)) where $N$ = 30.
 If you aren't familiar with this formula, try deriving it yourself, and proving it with induction.
 Look up the Handshake Lemma or [Triangular numbers](https://en.wikipedia.org/wiki/Triangular_number) for more details.

 - Q4.
-Suppose Bob receives a messages signed using a digital signature scheme with Alice’s secret signing key.
+Suppose Bob receives a message signed using a digital signature scheme with Alice’s secret signing key.
 Does it prove that Alice saw the message and chose to sign.
     - No,  $K_a$ is long and difficult to remember, much less compute with.
 If a malicious party takes over Alice's PC, they might be able to forge Alice's signature.

 - Q6.
 Suppose a chosen-ciphertext attacker cannot recover the secret decryption key for an encryption scheme.
 Does this mean the encryption scheme is secure?